Volscente/cheat_sheets/machine_learning/mlflow/mlflow_docs.md

 # Introduction
 ## Definition
 MLflow is an open source platform for managing machine learning models life cycle and workflows.
+It has been developed by Databricks and first released in 2018.
+It is designed to be tool-agnostic and platform-agnostic.

+## Objective
+It makes easy to track model's development and ensure re-usability and reproducibility of the code.
+In addition, it makes it easy to provision models into production and facilitate the re-training process.

 ## Terminology
 ### Run